Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 * **Intentional SCA Blindness:** Industry-standard tools (Snyk, Wiz, GitHub Dependabot, Prisma Cloud) rely entirely on CVE databases.
 Because no CVE exists, **these tools will never flag 1.47.0 or 1.48.0 as vulnerable**, leaving security teams with a "False Green" dashboard while their production environments remain wide open.
 * **Absence of Security Advisory:** Without a formal advisory, there is no technical "Source of Truth" for remediating the architecture.
 Organizations migrating to the new Agent Framework are unknowingly importing a critical RCE vulnerability that has been "silently mitigated" with failed logic.
-* **The Persistent Zero-Day:** Since the 1.48.0 "Breaking Change" was not a complete fix—and was bypassed in our latest testing—the lack of an advisory means there is no official warning that even the newest GA release remains a Zero-Day target.
+* **The Persistent Zero-Day:** Since the 1.48.0 "Breaking Change" was not a complete fix—and was bypassed in my latest testing—the lack of an advisory means there is no official warning that even the newest GA release remains a Zero-Day target.

 **Compliance Warning:** Any organization currently using the Microsoft Agent Framework is operating outside of a "Secured Supply Chain" model.
 You are vulnerable to unauthenticated RCE that automated scanners cannot detect.